camunda/camunda-docs/versioned_docs/version-8.0/components/integration-framework/connectors/custom-built-connectors/connector-sdk.md

 ### Connector job handler

 If using the pre-packaged runtime environment that comes with the SDK does not fit your use case, you can create a custom runtime environment.
-To wrap [connector functions](#runtime-logic) as job workers conveniently, the SDK provides the wrapper class `ConnectorJobHandler`.
+To wrap [Connector functions](#runtime-logic) as job workers conveniently, the SDK provides the wrapper class `ConnectorJobHandler`.

 The job handler wrapper provides the following benefits: